devleaks/followthegreens/docs/plugin.md

 Follow the greens (FtG) is a (real-life) taxiway guidance system.

+Follow the greens is part of the modern _Advanced Surface Movement Guidance and Control System_ (A-SMGCS).
+It currently is implemented in at several large airports like London, Dubai, Munich, Seoul and Frankfurt soon.

-It works by highlighting taxiway lights in front of the aircraft.
+The system works by highlighting taxiway lights in front of the aircraft.
 The pilot only has to follow the green lights, and stop on red lights.

 But now, there is more.
 There is a 4th dimension.